AugustSummerApp/FrontEnd/README.md

+Rough draft for a complete and competent fitness site where you can logg and follow up on your goals, big as small.
+Very early in developen.
+Made paralel with summerjob during my schools summerbreak.

+#Changes:
+07/01: Added Rough html to get a better scope.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.